Successful Adoption Stories

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.

-We have an #adoptionupdate from Janette who adopted Mayan (now Luca) this past April!
-Janette came to the shelter looking for a black kitten and she found one!
+We have an #adoptionupdate from Annika who adopted Leonard (now Bean) in September 2016!
+They came to CCS looking for an orange cat, and they definitely found one!

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.